bluesky66-dev/kibana/x-pack/plugins/canvas/shareable_runtime/README.md

 #### CSS

 All CSS in the runtime UI uses CSS Modules to sandbox and obfuscate class names.
-In addition, the Webpack build uses `postcss-prefix-selector` to prefix all public class names from Kibana and EUI with `.kbnCanvas`.
+In addition, the Webpack build uses `postcss-prefix-selector` to prefix all public class names from HyperSec Kibana and EUI with `.kbnCanvas`.
 As a result, all class names should be sandboxed and not interfere with the host page in any way.